 The S.T.E.M. fair is focused on cultivating and deepening the Elementary and Middle Years students’ interest in and zest for innovation and discovery, by sharing and showcasing their work in Science, Technology, Engineering and Math.

-Enthused by the opportunity to display their work, the Upper Elementary East students have honed in on producing collaborative projects focusing on a diverse range of topics, including probability, food webs and biomes, and air experiments.
+Enthused by the opportunity to display their work, the Upper Elementary East students have been collaborating on projects that cover a diverse range of topics, including probability, food webs and biomes, and air experiments.
 These independently-researched and produced projects will be on display with pride on Wednesday, May 30th.

 Thank you to Ms. Taylor, MYP teacher, for organizing the event and inspiring all the students.

-If you are able to make the fair, it would provide a wonderful opportunity to interact with the students and learn about topics involving science, technology, engineering and math.
-We look forward to seeing you all at the fair, and to learning from the students as they share their knowledge.
+If you are able to make the fair on May 30th, it will provide a wonderful opportunity to interact with the students and learn about topics involving science, technology, engineering and math.
+We look forward to seeing you all at the S.T.E.M. fair, and to learning from the students as they share their knowledge.